akaigoro/df4j/README.md

 df4j is an abbreviation of "Data Flow for Java".
 It is a library to support asynchronous computations of all flavours: futures, promises, asynchronous procedure calls, actors, reactive streams.

-For those interested in the history of dataflow programming, I recommend to start with the [definition in Wikipedia](https://en.wikipedia.org/w/index.php?title=Dataflow_programming) and then short introductory article "Dataflow Programming: Concept, Languages and Applications" by Tiago Boldt Sousa.
+For those interested in the history of actorGroup programming, I recommend to start with the [definition in Wikipedia](https://en.wikipedia.org/w/index.php?title=Dataflow_programming) and then short introductory article "Dataflow Programming: Concept, Languages and Applications" by Tiago Boldt Sousa.

 The primary goal of this library is to investigate the anatomy of asynchronous programming.